Gravel — Product Requirements Document

 DD-5: Graph coarsening for inter-county

-For inter-county analysis, we coarsen the graph (one node per county) rather than running pairwise analysis on the full graph.
+For inter-county analysis, we coarsen the graph (one node per county) into a ReducedGraph rather than running pairwise analysis on the full graph.
 This reduces a national matrix from O(3200²) expensive queries to O(3200) coarsening + O(adjacent pairs) cheap queries on a tiny graph.

 Version History